Artemis-the-gr8/PlayerStatsExpansion/README.md

 * Each placeholder starts with `%playerstats_`
 * The different keywords of a placeholder are separated by **commas**:
     - `%playerstats_ x, y, z%`
-* If a keyword requires an additional argument, the keyword is followed by the argument with a **colon** in between:
+* If a keyword requires an additional argument, the keyword is followed by the argument with "**:**" in between:
     - `%playerstats_ x:1, y, z%`
 * Whitespaces are allowed